XingnanChen1/Engineer2/Assignment02.md

 Basically this assignment is not hard and I didn't spend too much time.

-To make Graphics system interface platform independent, code related to shader pipeline should be put in each own platform specific cpp file.
-The part that the code are same in graphics.d3d.cpp and graphics.gl.cpp should be platform independent implementation.
+To make Graphics system interface platform independent, code related to shader pipeline should be put in each own platform's specific cpp file.
+The part that the code are same in graphics.d3d.cpp and graphics.gl.cpp should be implemented platform independently.